-However, a mixed age couple that is already getting Pension Credit and/or Housing Benefit (under the pension age regulations), and remains entitled to it, will stay on Pension Credit and/or Housing Benefit.
+However, a mixed age couple that is already getting Pension Credit and/or Housing Benefit (under the pension age regulations), and remains entitled to it, can stay on Pension Credit and/or Housing Benefit.

 A mixed age couple that is on Pension Credit can usually make a new claim for Housing Benefit.
 And a mixed age couple that is on Housing Benefit (under the pension age regulations) can usually make a new claim for Pension Credit.

 Lai (age 69) and Jacky (age 64) have been married for 20 years.
 They are currently living with family.
 They are moving into a rented one bedroom flat.
 They currently get Pension Credit to top up Lai’s State Pension.
 As they are already getting Pension Credit, that was in payment to them as a mixed age couple and has been continuously so since 14th May 2019, they can make a new claim for Housing Benefit to help them pay their rent.